vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_07_deploy_into_virtual_network_asc.md

        --ipv4-address $IP_ADDRESS
    ```

+    > **Note**: In case you don't want to use a wildcard `*` record for the `A` DNS record, you will need to create 3 `A` DNS records.
+The 3 records need to be created for `asaInstanceName.private.azuremicroservices.io`, `asaInstanceName-yourAppName.private.azuremicroservices.io` and `asaInstanceName.svc.private.azuremicroservices.io` with the load balancer IP address for each as the IP.

 1. Lastly you need to update your `api-gateway` and `admin-service` apps to retrieve the fully qualified domain name (FQDN) on your private DNS zone.

    ```bash